Department of Mathematical Sciences

 The award-winning Mathematics Learning Support Centre is available at two locations on campus for students to get help with mathematics.
 As well as giving access to a wide variety of printed and online resources, a member of academic staff is available in the Centre for four hours each day to provide one-to-one help.

-An alternative to professional training is a year spent studying at a university in another country through a student exchange scheme.
-We currently have exchange agreements with universities in: France, Germany, Denmark, Spain, Italy, Greece, Bulgaria, Turkey, Lithuania, Australia, Canada.
-Further details are available on individual course pages.
+We currently have exchange agreements with universities in the following countries: France, Germany, Denmark, Spain, Italy, Greece, Bulgaria, Turkey, Lithuania, Australia, Canada.